 This pattern will work with a small amount of any yarn.
 I have paired various yarns together here so you can see how much you can personalise it!

-I do love the sequin filled Cosmos from King Cole as used above, but in the tree pictured in the header, I used Sirdar Elle which is a sparkly cotton yarn I had in my stash (sadly I think it has been discontinued).
+I do love the sequin filled Cosmos from King Cole as used with the green, but in the tree pictured in the header, I used Sirdar Elle which is a sparkly cotton yarn I had in my stash (sadly I think it has been discontinued).

 A quick note that you can ass starch spray to cotton yarn to make it stiffer and give it a quick cool dry press to stop the decoration from curling.
 See the Structure and Finishing section below for some more ideas on how to stiffen things up…